epicderek/AppDevelopment/README.md

 # AppDevelopment
-A repository dedicated to the development of POCKET.

-  # AppDevelopment

  This package is dedicated to the development of Personally Oriented Collective Knowledge through Efficient Tracking offers a preliminary experimentation and implementation of it.
 The interface collectively parses JSON data for specific applications and automatic storage as native objects.
   The main classes included are AbsLocation, Profile, PhyLocation, Event, Message, Email, Query and Interpretor, in which the six in the middle represent personal data.